PlasmoGenEpi/plasmodiumdrugres/README.md

 ### PMO Inputs

 Generate a PMO file using [this documentation](https://plasmogenepi.github.io/PMO_Docs/).
 If you include reference sequences in your PMO then this is all you need.
-If you don't then you should provide a reference with either `--genome_reference` or `--targeted_reference`. `--genome_reference` can be a fasta file including a full genome. `--targeted_reference` is a fasta file where sequence names match up with target_ids.
+If you don't then you should provide a reference with either `--genome_reference` or `--targeted_reference`. `--genome_reference` can be a fasta file including a full genome. `--targeted_reference` is a fasta file where sequence names match up with target_names.

 ## Running the pipeline